negarloloshahvar/Predicting-Credit-Card-Approvals-with-Logistic-Regression/README.md

 ### Splitting the dataset into train and test sets

+Taking a good look at the data, we understand that features such as ```DriverLisence``` or ```ZipCode``` are not effective in credir approval and we can set them aside.
+Next, it is time to split our data into train set and test set.

 ### Handling the missing values (part i)

 ### Handling the missing values (part ii)